danielle-eckhardt/danielle-eckhardt.github.io/Music Store Analysis.md

 ## Music Store Sales: An analysis using SQL

 ### Project Description ###
-In this case study, I am hired by a music store to provide insights on their employees peformance, customer characteristics, and more about their invoices.
+In this case study, I am tasked with analyzing and providing actionable insights to a music store on various aspects of their business operations.
+Specifically, my goal is to dive deep into their employee performance, customer demographics and behavior, as well as invoice and music characteristics, to help the store make data-driven decisions to optimize their business and increase profitability.

 ### Data Set ###
 This data set came from the [SQLite Sample Database](https://www.sqlitetutorial.net/sqlite-sample-database/#:~:text=The%20name%20of%20the%20file%20is%20chinook.db%20If,download%20a%20free%20zip%20software%20such%20as%207-zip.).
 This data was analyzed on **SQLiteStudio (3.4.3)**.